Volatar/Group7-repo-projects/BDD Lab Documentation/2 Environment Setup.md

 `pip install behave`
 This command will download and install the Behave package and its dependencies.

-2. To upgrade the latest behave version enter: pip install -U behave
+2. To upgrade to the latest behave version enter: `pip install -U behave`

 3. Run `pip list` to verify that Behave was installed.